 UMSRS will have invited speakers and oral presentations delivered in topical sessions.
-Oral presentations are 20 minutes in length and are given in a plenary format to an interdisciplinary audience of approximately 130 attendees.
+Oral presentations are 20 minutes in length and are given in a plenary format to an interdisciplinary audience.
 Hence, the content should be interesting to a diverse audience and clearly focused to deliver two or three key points.
-The deadline for oral presentation proposals is October 26th, 2018.
+The deadline for oral presentation proposals is October 30th, 2020.

 The poster session for 2020 UMSRS will be delivered during an hour-long session in the main body of the symposium.
 Poster presenters are expected to attend their posters to answer any questions from the attendees.
 Adequate space is provided for displaying and viewing the posters.
 Only posters that are reviewed through the abstract review process will be displayed at the conference, although some session conveners may request that an oral presentation abstract be made a poster if their oral session is full.
 Posters will continue to be accepted until registration closes on February 5th, 2021.

 If you have any questions or if you need further information please contact: Barbara Heitkamp, UMSRS Coordinator.